TheReshma/TheReshma/README.md

 ### About Me :

 - I'm a Full-stack developer from Mumbai, India.
-- I am passionate about Competitive Coding , Open Source Development , Blockchain & Web Development.
+- I am passionate about Open Source Development , Blockchain & Web Development.

 ---